 (Author of The Bulb-o-licious Garden)

-Universities are popular sites for research and teaching, but they also provide another function–reaching out to help others.
+Universities are popular sites for research and teaching, but they also provide another function – reaching out to help others.
 How is this accomplished?
-Their experienced and knowledgeable staff extends their resources to farmers, growers, and home gardeners by offering Cooperative Extension Services.
+Their experienced and knowledgeable staff extend their resources to farmers, growers, and home gardeners by offering Cooperative Extension Services.
 So what is an Extension Service and how does it help with home garden information?
 Keep reading to learn more.

 What is an Extension Service?

-With its beginnings in the late 1800s, the Extension system was created to address rural, agricultural issues but has since changed to adapt a wider range of needs in both urban and rural areas.
+With its beginnings in the late 1800s, the Extension system was created to address rural agricultural issues, but it has since changed to adapt to a wider range of needs in both urban and rural areas.
 These typically cover six major areas: